pgjaiganesh/imagemanager/README.md

     - Install the latest version of [AWS CLI][cli] used for deployment.

-    - Install `jq` which allows us to parse JSON format from command line.
+    - Install `jq` which allows us to parse JSON format files from command line.
       This is used in the `make cf` step below. https://stedolan.github.io/jq/download/

     (To set the environment on a Amazon Linux EC2 instance follow [EC2 setup](ec2-setup.md) and then proceed with sequence outlined below)